 First, the faculty-driven curriculum review and approval process ensures all course offerings are appropriate for an institution of higher education and are in keeping with state and local standards for CE and transfer pathways.
 Faculty submit curriculum in areas of recognized expertise (CurrDev-Proc-Webpage) per state minimum qualifications and educational code standards.
 All curricula are reviewed by area faculty, the division dean, the articulation officer, and a technical review committee prior to Curriculum Committee vote in accordance with the California Community Colleges Program and Course Approval Handbook 7th Edition (Curr-Website/).
-Once approved by the Curriculum Committee, courses and programs are approved by the Chabot-Las Positas
+Once approved by the Curriculum Committee, courses and programs are approved by the Chabot College Academic Senate, voted on and approved by the Chabot-Las Positas